lnaie/Exrin/README.md

 # Introduction

-Exrin is a Xamarin Forms Framework designed to enable teams to develop consistent, reliable and highly performant mobile apps.
-Exrin lets you put more focus on how the app will look and how the user will interact, while Exrin takes care of handling the users intent.
+Exrin is an extended Xamarin Forms MVVM Framework designed to enable teams to develop consistent, reliable and highly performant mobile apps.
+Exrin lets you put more focus on how the app will look and function, while Exrin takes care of handling the rest.

-# Backstory
+# Benefits

-I always found it hard to isolate and test ViewModels and hard to keep developers consistently accounting for all scenarios on each user action.
-Think of things such as which thread to run this on, when should I notify the user that the app is currently doing something, handle exceptions, handle timeouts, how should I log an event and how should I track application insights in a reliable fashion.

-This is why Exrin is created and there are only 3 rules needed to be followed by each developer to ensure it is consistent across the app.

-1. Always use IViewModelExecute for every Command and/or user action
-2. Always use IModelExecute for every method on the Model.
-3. Unit Test every IOperation created.

-The framework enforces the rest.
+1. Easily isolate and unit test Commands in ViewModels
+2. Advanced NavigationService that takes care of all the plumbing.
+3. Enforces consistency, which is of more benefit when multiple developers are working on the project.
+4. Handles complex threading scenarios.
+5. Flexible.
+Allows you to choose your own Dependency Injection Framework.

 # Getting Started

 **Install the Nuget Package**

 [Exrin Nuget Package](https://www.nuget.org/packages/Exrin/)

 **Read the Docs**